wi11e/pr-emojis/README.md

-My code review comments tend to come in a few categories, I use emojis to indicate these categories:
+My code review comments tend to come in a few categories.
+These are the emojis to indicate these categories:

+:green_heart: heart: I love this

+:clap: bravo: thanks for this ingenious, extra mile addition

 :warning: notice: be aware of this bit of code